awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-maintenancewindowtask-maintenancewindowlambdaparameters.md

  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Qualifier`  <a name="cfn-ssm-maintenancewindowtask-maintenancewindowlambdaparameters-qualifier"></a>
 A Lambda function version or alias name\.
-If you specify a function version, the action uses the qualified function Amazon Resource Name \(ARN\) to invoke a specific Lambda function\.
-If you specify an alias name, the action uses the alias ARN to invoke the Lambda function version that the alias points to\.
+If you specify a function version, the action uses the qualified function Amazon Resource Name \(Arn\) to invoke a specific Lambda function\.
+If you specify an alias name, the action uses the alias Arn to invoke the Lambda function version that the alias points to\.
  *Required*: No
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)